 In our age of busy lifestyles, we often look for ways to reduce some of the burdens of daily life and our growing workload.

 In its natural state wool is water repellent, fire retardant, maintains warmth, is anti-bacterial and breathable.
 In other words, wool provides a layer of insulation and protection without sealing us in.
 It lets us breathe with the world – keeping us warm when needed and allowing air to circulate.
 It is exactly these properties that make merino wool a fave amongst sports people – it keeps you warm, keeps you cool, wicks sweat from your body and keeps those smelly bacteria at bay!

 As with all natural products, the more we process it, the further we take it away from its natural properties and the more impact we have on the environment.
 Wool is a natural product that requires care to keep it this way.
 When you read machine washable on a wool label, this means it has undergone special processing to stop or reduce wool felting and/or shrinkage.
 This process is a patented process called Super Washing.

 Super Washing is an additional process completed as one of the last steps in wool processing.
 There are two main methods of super washing – the first is to immerse or wash the wool in a chlorine acid solution which flattens the barbs that catch and felt the wool together.
 The second, which is often combined with the first, is to add a resin polymer coating to the wool – effectively sealing the wool in a plastic coating.

-Super washing is great news for our busy lifestyles, while leaving questions as to the environmental impact and how eco-conscious or natural the resulting wool is.
+Super washing is great news for our busy lifestyles, while leaving questions as to the environmental impact and how eco-conscious or natural the resulting plastic coated wool actually is.